Salacious Details Emerge as Kavanaugh & 65 Women Send a Message

 The Democrats referred it to the FBI Thursday but, as of last night, Fox News reported they put it in his file as is “standard process”.
 The issue was placed in the hands of the White House.
 The White House will decide if there is to be further investigation.

-The FBI has already completed an extensive background check on Kavanaugh.
+The FBI has already completed an extensive background check on Kavanaugh and isn’t very concerned about this.

 The alleged victim, who wants to remain anonymous, has hired a famous MeToo lawyer according to the Guardian, so expect a wild week.
 The lowlife Democrats are out to destroy him if need be.
 They will make all kinds of accusations and Farrow will probably write an article to force the White House to order a probe.